LankanHawkeye/BEAR/README.md

 2. Download the BEAR pipeline as a zipped file and unzip it to your machine.
 3. cd ./BEAR_CommandLine

-*Note that, user has option to run BEAR with or without bootstrapping.
+Note that, user has option to run BEAR with or without bootstrapping.

-	** Option 1. without bootstrapping.**
+	** Option 1. without bootstrapping **

-	 	We recommend this method for files with less than 2000 features.

-	** Option 2.
-Analysing the feature file with bootstrapping.**
+	** Option 2. with bootstrapping **

-		We recommend this method for files with larger number of features.*

 **Analysing the feature file without bootstrapping.**
 4. Place, the input file to be processed in the following folder.